The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: The semi-Markov beta-Stacy process prior

 \section{The semi-Markov beta-Stacy process prior}

-From a Bayesian nonparametric perspective \citep{Ferguson1973, Hjort2010, Mueller2013}, a prior distribution on the law of a semi-Markov process $S\sim SM(\mathbf{P},\textbf{F})$ is the law of a stochastic process whose sample paths are characteristic couples $(\mathbf{P},\mathbf{F})$ with probability 1.
-The semi-Markov beta-Stacy process is one such stochastic process.
-Our strategy to define it is to separately assign a nonparametric prior distribution to i) each holding time distribution $F^i$ and ii) the transition matrix $\mathbf{P}$.
+The realizations of a semi-Markov beta-Stacy process are random characteristic couples $(\mathbf{P},\mathbf{F})$.
+Thus, the semi-Markov beta-Stacy process is a nonparametric prior distribution on $(\mathbf{P},\mathbf{F})$ \citep{Ferguson1973}.
+To define it, we will separately assign a prior distribution to i) each holding time distribution $F^i$ and ii) the transition matrix $\mathbf{P}$.

-As a starting point, we consider the discrete-time beta-Stacy process of \citet{Walker1997}, a common Bayesian nonparametric prior for time-to-event distributions \citep{Singpurwalla2006, Bulla2007, Rigat2012, Arfe2018}.
+We first consider the discrete-time beta-Stacy process of \citet{Walker1997}, a common Bayesian nonparametric prior for time-to-event distributions \citep{Singpurwalla2006, Bulla2007, Arfe2018a}.
 The beta-Stacy process will be used as the prior for the holding time distributions $F^i$.